China Travel Tips

 be confiscated by Chinese customs to determine that they do not violate

-prohibitions noted in item (d), above.
+prohibitions noted above.
 Tapes are sometimes held for several

 months before being returned.
 (There is no guarantee that they will ever